-Another element to understand the process of imperialist expansion is to understand the moral values that legitimized it: domination was a way to promote "progress" and the "development" of the non-industrial regions of the planet.
+Another element to understanding the process of imperialist expansion is to understand the moral values that legitimized it: domination was a way to promote "progress" and the "development" of the non-industrial regions of the planet.
 This kind of justification had its roots in the idea that the industrialized nations, being more developed and advanced, had an obligation to assist in the non-industrial regions' development.

 Theories with scientific pretensions were also created to justify imperialism.
 The best known of these was Social Darwinism.
 The theory was based on the species evolution model to explain the development of human societies.

 Social Darwinism led directly to racism and xenophobia and expressed itself radically during the first half of the 20th century in various eugenicist theses, which advocated the existence of a superior genetic standard for human beings.